12/26/16

 For example, the forward placement of the engine allows placing the ammo at the very rear, where it is least susceptible to enemy fire.
 Former General Tal, head of the Merkava development program, regarded this feature as at least equivalent in protective value to the frontally mounted engine.

 The turret was accordingly empty of ammo, so that in any frontal engagement, a "catastrophic kill" would be impossible.
+Of course, times changed and the Merkava 4 already has 10 rounds in a safe stowage in the turret, to meet lethality demands.

 Rear ammo racks in Merkava 3